20centaurifux/fuchsschwanz/README.md

 	2019-09-10 ... [icbd] INFO <sqlite.py, line 59> - Initial admin created with password '2vTOAlzv'.

-Send SIGTERM to the process to shutdown the server gracefully.

 # Configuration

 Please find below a list with the most important settings.